Baháʼí administration: Continental Counsellors

 Individual Counsellors are assigned to Continental Boards, where they interact directly with several National Spiritual Assemblies.
 They often act in an informational capacity, communicating the direction and discussions at the World Centre to national communities.
 They will often focus their work on one or a set of countries within their jurisdiction.

 Auxiliary Boards

 Auxiliary Boards are appointed by the Continental Counsellors to assist them on a smaller geographic scale.
 They work with any Local Spiritual Assemblies, Regional Councils, and individuals within their jurisdiction.
 There are typically two Boards in a single geographical region, one responsible for protection, and one for propagation of the community, though these functions often overlap.
 Both Boards report to the Continental Board that appointed them, regardless of their focus.

 Assistants

 Auxiliary Board members appoint "assistants" that operate on their behalf at the grassroots level.
 These assistants often meet with Local Spiritual Assemblies, speak at events, and are sought for advice by individual community members.
 They will sometimes have a very localized mandate, such as to focus on youth in a particular city, or they can be appointed broadly.
 Their role is as flexible as their Auxiliary Board member feels is appropriate.

-Recent developments

-While most of the above have been in place for decades or more, in recent years with the institution of the Baháʼí training institute process a number of other possible positions have been named: Regional Institute Boards, Area Teaching Committees, Cluster Growth Facilitators, Cluster Institute Coordinators, Cluster Junior Youth Spiritual Empowerment Programme Coordinators, and Cluster Children's Class Coordinator being examples.

-Bahá'í Internet Agency

-Based in the United States, this agency was created by the Universal House of Justice to assist the Counsellors and National Spiritual Assemblies in addressing issues related to the propagation and protection of the Bahá'í Faith on the Internet.
-BIA is supervised by the International Teaching Centre.
-It has a full-time director.

-Elections

-Baháʼís consider their electoral process to be a sacred act, essential to the health of the community.
-Great effort is spent on organizing elections to meet with the exacting standards set by Shoghi Effendi.